viranga28/Restaurant-/README.md

-# Simple Restaurant Management System
+# Restaurant Management System

-A more complete example of a restaurant management system, simulating both frontend and backend functionality.
+A more complete example of a restaurant management system,both frontend and backend functionality.

 ## Features